Evangelical environmentalism: Overview

+Evangelical environmentalists are based on the Bible, particularly on Genesis 2:15, to take care of God's Creation: "And the LORD God took the man, and put him into the garden of Eden to dress it and to keep it."

 From an Evangelical environmentalist perspective, the response to the ecological crisis involves the restoration of correct doctrine, the restoration of Christianity as guide, and a balancing of the Bible and biology.
 It is important to Evangelical environmentalists that they are not seen as worshiping nature; they feel obligated to the stewardship of creation because of their focus on the creator of nature.

 In Green Like God: Unlocking the Divine Plan for Our Planet Merritt states the Noah Covenant is God entering a Covenant with all the Earth by citing Gen 9:9-10.
 Merritt continues from Gen 2:15 ...